NutekSecurity/nutek-apple/README.md

 git pull origin main --rebase
 ```

 This will let you incorporate any changes you've made.
+You might need to commit first.

 ## What you will get?